kbull136/asg-02-instructions/milestone-02.md

 **Worth 5% of your final grade**

+**starting GitHub team assignment link**: https://classroom.github.com/a/bEkGuriD

+**Make sure you move the resulting directory into your XAMPP htdocs directory!**

 ## Your Mark

 In an attempt to learn from past experience, I am modifying how this milestone is marked.